 (f) Certificate of Service.
 When any attorney certifies in substance:

-“I certify that a copy hereof has been furnished to (here insert name or names and addresses used for service) by (e-mail) (delivery) (mail) (fax) on ….. (date) …..
+“I certify that a copy the foregoing document has been furnished to (here insert name or names, addresses used for service, and mailing addresses) by (e-mail) (delivery) (mail) (fax) on ….. (date) …..

 the certificate is taken as prima facie proof of such service in compliance with this rule.